Aks-Dmv/Co-CurricularProjects/CustomMIPSProcessor/README.md

 # CustomMIPSProcessor
-This was a project created as a Capstone Project for the Computer Architecture course @ BITS.
+This was a research project @ BITS.

 ## The Specifications